Nazario Collection

 Due to the ramifications that their authentication would have on mainstream concepts of Pan-American history, the authenticity of the pieces has been in question from the onset, with researchers providing conflicting opinions.
 Despite this, several foreign archeologists traveled to Puerto Rico in order to study the pieces.
 Among those that inquired on the matter was ethnographer Alphonse Pinart, who examined the pieces and concluded that they were "undoubtedly authentic".
 The explorer also expressed concern that some people could try to falsify pieces to receive gifts in exchange from them.
 Locally, historians took an interest in the matter while archeologists did not study them for decades.
 After the death of Nazario, most pieces were kept at the Institute of Puerto Rican Culture (ICP), with others being kept by the UPR and foreign institutions in New York, Spain and Paris.
 During the 1980s, the Collection attracted historian Aurelio Tío, who tried to recruit a variety of institutions to the cause of studying the pieces.

 During the 2010s, the study of the pieces was led by archeologist Reniel Rodríguez Ramos of the University of Puerto Rico at Utuado in collaboration with experts from Universidad del Turabo, the University of Miami and University of Haifa, among others.
 Radiocarbon dating of soot impregnated in the glyphs supported an ancient origin, with a date range of 900 BC – 900 AD.
 Geological studies concluded that the petroglyphs were carved in Puerto Rico and that the serpentine rocks were local.
 Preliminary results using high power microscopes found that the technique used was unlike any those of the local native groups, while another from a use-wear laboratory concludes that stone tools were used.
 Preliminary epigraphic studies found similarities between the petroglyphs and the Libyco-Berber alphabet as recorded in the Canary Islands and the Tartessian language of the Iberian Peninsula.
-However, a 2019 study found fundamental technical differences between the language in the Collection and those of the Middle East, while the arrangement of the glyphs hold no known parallel, leading to the possibility that they may have been created by a "lost civilization".